vippsas/vipps-login-api/vipps-login-api.md

 The two flows are:

 ##### App to app flow
 This flow is designed to be used with apps.
-It requires that the app initiate Vipps login in an external browser that is opened within the app, see [specification](#using-vipps-login-in-native-applications).
+It requires that the app initiate Vipps Login in an external browser that is opened within the app, see [specification](#using-vipps-login-in-native-applications).
 In this flow the merchant need to specify the app URI where the user will be returned after completing the confirmation in the Vipps app.

 See [how to implement](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#app-integration).